jarry-xiao/candyland/cli/README.md

-# Batchmint CLI
+# Batchmint CLI Readme

 ## How to Use

 1. Write messages to CSV

-Schema for `hashMessages` follows from GummyrollCrud
+Schema for `processMessages` follows from GummyrollCrud

 ```
 Owner,Hash